r-a-h-u-l2325/social_engineering_report.md/README.md

                          Sony enhanced security measures post-incident,including identity verification training and phishing simulations.

 3) Colonial Pipeline Ransomware Attack(2021)
-In this attack attackers gained through a compromised VPN account-likely credentials obtained via phishing or from a prior data breach.The credentials did not use multi-factor authentication.The dark side ransomware group encrypted systems and demanded ransom.The attack began on May 7,2021.Colonial shut down the entire pipeline to contain the breach.
+In this attack attackers acquired through a compromised VPN account-probably credentials acquired through phishing or from an earlier data breach.The credentials were not enabled with multi-factor authentication.The dark side ransomware group encrypted systems and requested ransom.The attack was initiated on May 7,2021.Colonial shut down the entire pipeline in an attempt to contain the breach.

 Impact:- Widespread fuel shortages in several U.S. states.
          Panic buying and fuel surges.